 What is a smartphone without an app?
 It could probably be compared to an old-school Nokia or Motorola used solely for the sake of calls and text messages — such phones have no touchscreens but old-school buttons instead.
 Such functionality can’t meet the needs of the 21st century.
 Apps, on the contrary, provide higher connectivity with the outer world and, therefore, are becoming an integral part of our daily routine.

 People have been spending more time using them, but COVID-19 has accelerated the trend even more.
-In a recent report, analytics platform App Annie stated that mobile owners started to devote 25% more time to applications in July, August, and September 2020, compared to Q3 2019.
+In a recent report, analytics platform App Annie stated that mobile owners started to devote 20% more time to applications in 2020, compared to 2019.
 Moreover, users focus not only on existing apps but also download new ones.
-In fact, the number of downloads reached 33 billion globally during Q3 2020.
+In fact, the number of downloads reached 218 billion globally during 2020.

 With such rapid growth, businesses can be tempted to launch an application as fast as possible and at the lowest costs in order to carve out their market share.
 Hence, ready-made solutions like cross-platform software are a frequent choice.
 Such applications, however, can’t boast fast and flawless performance, outstanding stability, stunning user experience (UX), and little chance of crashes.